TBD54566975/web5-js/README.md

   - [developer.tbd.website](https://github.com/TBD54566975/developer.tbd.website/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)

 ## **What is Hacktoberfest?**
-## **New Contributor?
-Welcome!** :star2:

-We wholeheartedly embrace new contributors to our community.
-Remember, every expert was once a beginner, and we understand the initial hurdles you might feel.
-Here’s how you can dive in:

 - **Join Our Discord Channel**:
   - Once inside, check out the [`Hacktoberfest`](https://discord.com/channels/937858703112155166/1151216855957123104) section.
 This has all you need: resources, guidelines, and a checklist to help you make your first hacktoberfest contribution.
 - **Feeling Anxious or Unsure?
 Find a Buddy!**: